domschl/WinSteamOnMac/README.md

 Note: if you are following Apple's readme, make sure to replace all instances of `brew` in Apple's doc with `brew86` from now on.

-## Build yourself or use pre-built toolkit
+## Installation using a pre-built toolkit

-### Pre-built toolkit

-Use Dean Greer's (GCenX) versions of the toolkit that have been prebuilt.
+Use [Dean Greer's (GCenX)](https://github.com/Gcenx/game-porting-toolkit) versions of the toolkit that have been prebuilt.
 This is the faster installation method (and currently the only non-broken one):

 ```bash
 brew86 install --cask --no-quarantine gcenx/wine/game-porting-toolkit
 ```

-This installs a graphical Application "Game Porting Toolkit" based on the old working binaries that opens a pre-configured terminal with all the tools.
-Go to applications and open "Game Porting Toolkit".
+This installs a graphical Application "Game Porting Toolkit" based on the old working binaries that opens a pre-configured terminal with all the game-porting tools.
+Go to macOS 'Applications' and open "Game Porting Toolkit".
 In the terminal window that gets started by the application, enter:

 `wine winecfg`

-To verify everything is working.
+to verify everything is working.
 Close Winecfg and start with the update procedure to the latest drivers.

 Make sure that you have opened the "Evalutaion environment for Windows Games".
-You should see this at `/Volumes/Evaluation environment for Windows games 2.0`.
+You should see a folder at `/Volumes/Evaluation environment for Windows games 2.0`.
 Then start the update:

 ```bash
 cd /Applications/Game\ Porting\ Toolkit.app/Contents/Resources/wine/lib/external